ununhexium/kuda/README.md

 ### Aparapi

-This is not translating from bytecode to cuda.
+Kuda is not translating from bytecode to cuda.
+It's source to source.

-For such an approach, you may have a look at [aparapi](https://github.com/aparapi/aparapi) which provides such a mechanism for OpenCL.
+For a bytecode to kernel approach, you may have a look at [aparapi](https://github.com/aparapi/aparapi) which provides such a mechanism for OpenCL.